essif-lab/framework/docs/terms/validation-policy.md

 typeid: validation-policy
 stage: draft
 hoverText: "Validation Policy: a Digital Policy that contains the rules, working-instructions, preferences and other guidance for determining whether or not data is valid for a specific purpose/objective of its Governor."
+glossaryText: "a %Digital Policy% that contains the rules, working-instructions, preferences and other guidance for determining whether or not data is valid for a specific purpose/objective of its %Governor%."
 ---

 :::info Editor's note